VAlphonso/Election_Analysis/README.md

 ### Election-Audit Results

 Continuing my audit to the county level:
- - Denver County had the largest numer of votes with 82.8% of the vote and 306,055 number of votes.
+ - Denver County had the largest number of votes with 82.8% of the vote and 306,055 number of votes.
  - Jefferson County had 10.5% of the vote and 38,855 number of votes.
  - Arapahoe County had 6.7% of the vote and 24,801 number of votes.